 Yes.
-Many agencies, including NOAA's Climate Prediction Center (CPC), develop their own averages and change base periods for specific applications and/or internal use.
-Similarly, numerous individuals calculate their own climate normals for a variety of reasons.
+Many agencies, including NOAA's Climate Prediction Center, develop their own averages and change base periods for specific applications and/or internal use.
+Similarly, numerous individuals calculate their own Climate Normals for a variety of reasons.
 In contrast with many non-official computations of climatological means from a myriad of sources, NCDC is the official source for calculations of U.S. Climate Normals.
-This official status is in keeping with NCDC's monitoring reporting responsibilities.
+This official status is in keeping with NCDC's monitoring and reporting responsibilities.

 Where can I find more information about the 1981–2010 Climate Normals and how they were computed?

 A number of documents are available that provide information about the new Climate Normals and explain in technical terms how they were computed.
-Please see the References section near the bottom of this page.
+Please see the References section below.

-For a detailed description of Precipitation, Snowfall, and Snow Depth Normals, please consult these manuscripts:
+For a detailed description of precipitation, snowfall, and snow depth Normals, see:

-For a detailed description of Temperature Normals, please consult this manuscript:
+For a detailed description of temperature Normals, see:

-For a detailed description of Hourly Normals, please consult this article:
+For a detailed description of Hourly Normals, see:

-For more information about the "Constrained Harmonic Approach" used to calculate Daily Temperature Normals, please consult this manuscript:
+For more information about the "Constrained Harmonic Approach" used to calculate daily temperature Normals, see:

 Arguez, A., and S. Applequist, 2013: A Harmonic Approach for Calculating Daily Temperature Normals Constrained by Homogenized Monthly Temperature Normals.
-Journal of Atmospheric and Oceanic Technology, in press. [link]
+Journal of Atmospheric and Oceanic Technology, in press.
+PDF

-For information about the frost-freeze and growing degree day normals, please consult this manuscript:
+For information about the frost-freeze and growing degree day Normals, see:

-The vast majority of the data used to calculate NOAA's 1981-2010 Climate Normals come from the Global Historical Climatology Network - Daily database.
-For more information on this database, please consult these articles:
+The vast majority of the data used to calculate NOAA's 1981–2010 Climate Normals come from the Global Historical Climatology Network–Daily database.
+For more information on this database, see:

-The 1981-2010 Temperature Normals are based on monthly temperature values that have undergone robust quality control and homogenization to address changes in observing practices.
-For more information on these techniques, please consult these articles:
+The 1981–2010 temperature Normals are based on monthly temperature values that have undergone robust quality control and homogenization to address changes in observing practices.
+For more information on these techniques, see"